Will-Lounsbery-Scaife/filth-maker/README.md

     -Click file --> open file --> navigate to where this program is stored on your computer --> click "name_entry.html"

 -Once you have opened name_entry.html:
-    -Type a male staff name in corresponding text box, then click add staff member.
+    -Do NOT enter the names of cooks, canteen, office assistant, AD, or any other undutied staff member -Type a male staff name in corresponding text box, then click add staff member.
 Do NOT press enter
     -After you click, write a new name in the blank box below.
     -When you have entered the last name of male staff, you STILL MUST CLICK THE ADD NEW MALE STAFF NAME BUTTON (there should be a blank text box under the last male staff entered)